nx-lr/protea/readme.md

 ### Strings

 Strings are created using single or double quotes.
+They are stored as UTF-16.

 ```dart
 'all single quoted strings are verbatim'